fossabot/trader.python/README.md

 ###Automatic Bot Functions
 - [x] **"Stopbot"** = a stop loss bot!
 Finally, you can set your position price, position amount, and % willing to accept on your position. ie: 5 BTC @ $149 * 98% and the bot will put a market order in IMMEDIATELY (every 2 seconds it checks if the lowest seller is below your target percentage price, and if it is, sends the order immediately)

         (stopbot is for only mtgox so far - it is the only one to support a true market order)

 - [x] **"Sellwhileaway"** - checks your balance and sells X amount at Price A (in case you have to leave the house and you are waiting on bitcoins to confirm)

         Also Sellwhileaway2 (both are works in progress)

-- [x] **"Liquidbot"** - a bot on bitfloor to add liquidity to the market by surfing the spread To take advantage of bitfloor's 0.1% provider bonus therefore won't incur any trading fees
+- [x] **"Liquidbot"** - a bot on bitfloor to add liquidity to the market by surfing the spread To take advantage of Bitfloor's 0.1% provider bonus therefore won't incur any trading fees

 - [x] **"Balancenotifier"** - check balance every 30 seconds and beeps everytime your balance is added to (fully functional, and nice for day trading)